arot-devs/eagle-export/README.md

   - If `<DEST>` ends with `.parquet`, will export to Parquet.
   - Otherwise, treats `<DEST>` as a Hugging Face dataset name (e.g. `username/datasetname`).

-- `--hf-private` (optional): If exporting to Hugging Face, mark it as private.
+- `--hf-public` (optional): If exporting to Hugging Face, mark it as public.

 - `--help`: Show the help message.